raspberrypilearning/python-web-server-with-flask/en/step_6.md

 ## Add colour with CSS

-Now you'll add some Cascading style sheets (CSS) to add colour to your web page.
-Cascading style sheets are rules for how a browser displays HTML content.
+Now you'll add some Cascading Style Sheets (CSS) to add colour to your web page.
+Cascading Style Sheets are rules for how a browser displays HTML content.

 --- task ---